This post highlights the best events and things to do in San Francisco in January.

 If you or your children love monster truck stunts and racing, consider taking the family to this show/

-The show takes place in Oakland on January 7th, and tickets can be purchased here.
+The show takes place in Oracle Park on January 6th and 7th, and tickets can be purchased here.

 4. Take a Walking Tour